 Many BCCC courses offered on campus are also offered online.
 Thus, busy students have the convenience of learning anytime, anywhere, and can reach their educational goals while meeting job and family responsibilities.
 Students register for online courses the same way they do traditional classes, provided they meet specific requirements for each delivery format, listed below.
-Online courses are suitable for mature, motivated and disciplined learners who appreciate the convenience and flexibility of this educational format.
-More information is available online at www.bccc.edu.
-Click on Programs and Courses and then Online Education.
+Online courses are suitable for motivated and disciplined learners who appreciate the convenience and flexibility of this educational format.
+More information is available online at www.bccc.edu by clicking on Programs and Courses and then Online Education.

 Online and Hybrid Courses

 Online courses are taught via the Internet and comprise at least 80 percent of online semester contact hours.
 Students communicate with their instructors and with one another asynchronously (not in real time) through Canvas, the Learning Management System (LMS) used at the College.
 Course documents, assignments and projects are exchanged through the LMS.